jay-curtis/post-install-config/README.md

   <img width="1099" alt="Screenshot 2025-03-31 at 2 55 05 PM" src="https://github.com/user-attachments/assets/f6ab7402-f58a-4c64-80d9-3e20010e48bc" />
 </p>
 <p>
 With all of the prior post-configuaration steps completed, I concluded the process by creating osTicket "Help Topics."
 I began by clicking on "Admin Panel" > "Manage" > "Help Topics" > and then "Add New Help Topic."
 I then outlined 5 additional help topics to aid users in creating their tickets.
+I further classified them with these titles: "Business Critical Outage" with the parent topic of "Report a Problem;" "Personal Computer Issues" with the parent topic of "Report a Problem;" "Equipment Request" with the parent topic of "General Inquiry;" "Password Reset" with the parent topic of "Report a Problem;" and lastly, "Other" with the parent topic of "General Inquiry."
 <p>
 <br /># post-install-config